Druzno: The name

 The name of the settlement has been restored in Old Prussian by prominent worldwide acknowledged Balticists, on the basis of Wulfstan's German (t/d), as *Drūsā - cf. Druso first by Georg Gerullis (Die altpreußischen Ortsnamen, Berlin 1922, 187), and recently - by Vytautas Maziulis (Prūsu kalbos etimologijos zodynas I, Vilnius 1988, 231).
+(Note: To display the characters of the site correctly set the coding to Baltic from the View menu.)
 The ending -o corresponds to Common Prussian nominative singular -o (long), well attested in known Old Prussian Written Monuments (so-called "Elbing Vocabulary").
 The diphthong au in German Drausen points to the same long *-(Dr)ū-, regularly diphthongized in later Prussian.
 No problem persists for modern Prussologists as concerns Truso.
 Such a restoration shows the continuity of Western Baltic on this territory in course of several hundred years, probably even before the attested Truso, which is the first known settlement name in the coastal region.
 The possible originating cultures are not diminished by this restoration, but the linguistic evidence points to the presence of Balts on this territory.

-In one theory the name is Slavic in origin: "(Z)Drużno" means "together" in Slavic languages.
+In one theory the name is Slavic in origin: "(Z)Drużno" means 'together' in Slavic languages.
 It might have been named from being a place of gathering and resting for the caravan traders of various nationalities.
 However the name Drużno is nothing else as a later polonizing of the original Baltic name.

 On the other hand, the historical linguist Julius Pokorny, whose conjectures are strongly outdated at least in the field of the Baltic linguistics, lists *trus-, "reed", as an Indo-European root, not used in English, but appearing in Old Church Slavonic and Lithuanian words from a Balto-Slavic form *trusom.

 If the place was named from the reeds, which are still there, it probably acquired the name Trusom during the growth of the second lake, evolving into the Old Prussian reconstruction from which came the Germanic Drusen, High German Drausen.
 Such a derivation still does not pinpoint the language spoken by the settlers.
 However this view does not correspond to conclusions of the main Balticists.

 In 1897 and in the 1920s excavations near Gut Hansdorf brought a number of archaeological finds to light and it was assumed that it was Truso.
 These artifacts were kept at the Elbing Museum.
 War years and the take-over by communists stopped further research.
 Recently excavations near Gut Hansdorf (now Janowo) were resumed by Polish authorities and the site of 20 ha unearthed.